er-ri/cheatsheets/README.md

 ## Day 2
 `Qualitative data` -> Non-numeric forms of data.  \
 `T-SNE(T-Distributed Stochastic Neighbor Embedding)` -> An unsupervised, non-linear technique primarily used for data exploration, **dimensionality reduction** and **visualizing high-dimensional** data.
 `Box plot` -> A method for graphically demonstrating the locality, spread and **skewness** groups of numerical data.
+If a number is less than `Q1 – 1.5×IQR` or greater than `Q3 + 1.5×IQR`, then it is an outlier.
-`Histogram` -> A graph used to represent the frequency distribution of a few data points of one variable.
+`Histogram` -> A graph used to represent the frequency **distribution** of a few data points of one variable.
 `Scatterplot` -> Uses dots to represent values for **two different** numeric variables.
 Spot **outliers**.
 `One-hot encoding` -> A process by which **categorical** variables are converted into a form that could be provided to ML algorithms.
 `AWS Batch` -> AWS Batch helps you to run batch computing workloads on the AWS Cloud. **Automate** the batch *data preprocessing* and ML training aspects of the *pipeline*. **Scheduling** and **allocating** the *resources*.